Wonder-Tree/PoseCamera/README.md

 pip install posecamera
 ```

-If you are installation on Windows OS please see some [troubleshoots](https://wonder-tree.github.io/PoseCamera/#/pages/troubleshooting)
+If you are having issues with the installation on Windows OS then check this [page](https://wonder-tree.github.io/PoseCamera/#/pages/troubleshooting)

 ## Usage